andstatus/game2048/README.md

 * Unlimited and animated Undo and Redo.
 * Select theme for the app: Device default (for Android 9+), Dark or Light.
   Dark theme for Android 9+ is turned on by default when system-wide "Dark theme" is turned on in device settings.
+* Turn on AI (Artificial Intelligence) mode and let the AI play for you.
+  Increase or decrease AI player speed.
+Stop it and continue playing yourself.
+  Choose one of several AI algorithms, see how they play and compare them.
 * Bookmarks at the interesting game positions.
 Return to a bookmark and play again from that place.
 * Move number and game duration shown.
 The time starts when you make a move.
   It stops when you tap Undo or Pause button.